igaozp/Raw-Alchemy/README.md

 ---

-A Python-based command-line tool for advanced RAW image processing pipelines.
+A Python-based tool for advanced RAW image processing pipelines.
 It is designed to convert RAW files into a wide-gamut linear space (ProPhoto RGB), apply camera-specific Log curves, and integrate creative LUTs, achieving a complete and color-managed workflow.

 ### Core Philosophy